 In the interim, I created the Next Level Success course.
 I’m pretty proud of that one.

-Most enriching of all for me, however, has been my participation in the documentary American Dream, whereby I was blindfolded, driven to a random city, and dropped off with just $25 and the challenge to survive–and thrive–for 30 days.
+Most enriching of all for me, however, has been my participation in the documentary American Dream (trailer here and full film here), whereby I was blindfolded, driven to a random city, and dropped off with just $25 and the challenge to survive–and thrive–for 30 days.
 Very possibly the most meaningful experience of my life.
 (Check out the clip above on Harry.)

 In my spare time, I read, play tennis with my foxy wife Ivana, and travel the country empowering audiences to elevate performance by taking initiative.
 My audience consists exclusively of high school and college students, and my primary themes are getting out of your comfort zone, facing adversity, and capitalizing on failure.